 We hope this article has provided an overview of four key philanthropic strategies that exist and some of the considerations of each.
 We invite you to connect with our team for a personalized consultation covering your giving goals, objectives, and the strategies which are best suited for your needs.

-About the Author: Jeffrey Fosselman, CFP®, CPA/PFS, JD
+About the Author: Jeff Fosselman, CPA, CFP®, JD

 Jeff is also an attorney and has provided basic legal services in the areas of business consultation, formation of legal entities and drafting of estate planning documents.

-After graduating with a Bachelor of Science from the University of Illinois in 2000, Jeff continued his studies and earned his Juris Doctor from the University of Illinois College of Law in 2003, and a Master of Science in Taxation from DePaul University’s Charles H. Kellstadt Graduate School of Business in 2010.
+Graduating with a Bachelor of Science from the University of Illinois in 2000, Jeff continued his studies and earned his Juris Doctor from the University of Illinois College of Law in 2003, and a Master of Science in Taxation from DePaul University’s Charles H. Kellstadt Graduate School of Business in 2010.
 He is also a member of the American Institute of CPAs – Personal Financial Planning Section and holds a CPA license with a Personal Financial Specialist designation.
-Finally, Jeff also holds the Certified Financial Planner (CFP®) designation.
+Further, Jeff is a CERTIFIED FINANCIAL PLANNER™.

 Information contained in this article is obtained from a variety of sources which are believed though not guaranteed to be accurate.
 Past performance does not indicate future performance.
 This article does not represent a specific investment recommendation.